RamenVentures/Operating-Manual/README.md

 ## Who We Are

-Ramen Ventures is an angel investment fund based in Toronto, Canada.
-Ramen Ventures is:
+Ramen Ventures is made up of:

 ### [Adam McNamara](http://www.twitter.com/adammcnamara), Founding Partner